nv-morpheus/Morpheus/docs/source/control_message_guide.md

 }
 ```

-### Tasks
+#### Tasks

-The tasks component of each input object is an array of task objects, each of which represents a separate task to be executed on the input data.
+The tasks component of each control message object is an array of task objects, each of which represents a separate task to be executed on the input data.
 Each task object has the following structure:

 ```
 {